Last Updated on September 29, 2020 by MaKenna | MamaKenna

 In this study here about labor pain, they had pregnant women’s partners massage them for the first 15 mins of every hour.
 These women experienced less pain, shorter labor, and had less of a need for medications.

 Other Posts You May Like: Benefits of Prenatal Massage

 Hook up some music to your speaker and play something that’ll help you relax.

 Play whatever kind of music that is gonna help YOU most.
-Whether it be spa music, classical, or some soft rock.
+Whether it be spa music, classical, or maybe even some soft rock.

-But I would recommend making a ‘Labor Playlist’ with all the songs you want on it before it’s time to go to the hospital.
-That way you won’t be so caught off guard when ‘Baby Got Back’ starts playing!
+But I would recommend making a “Labor Playlist” with all the songs you want on it before it’s time to go to the hospital.
+That way you won’t be so caught off guard if something unexpected starts to play.